Home ➥ Services

 Pediatric Social Work (PEDS) services provide developmental screening for infants and screening for postpartum depression for mothers at area pediatric clinics in conjunction with child well visits.
 Mothers and children identified as having risk factors receive follow-up home visits and referrals to community services to address their individualized concerns.

-School & Family Enrichment (SAFE) provides a home-based family support specialist and mental health counseling as needed and is free to families in the Omaha and Millard public school districts.
+School & Family Enrichment (SAFE)* provides a home-based family support specialist and mental health counseling as needed and is free to families in the Omaha Public Schools, Bellevue Public Schools, and Millard Public Schools districts.
 School personnel and parents may request services based on the youth’s behavior at school, attendance, and other individual challenges.

-Teen & Young Parent Program (TYPP) provides pregnant and parenting young people, ages 13 - 24, with support services and parent education.
+Teen & Young Parent Program (TYPP)* provides pregnant and parenting young people (under 25) with support services and parent education.

 *United Way supported programs.